Additional Permitted Subscription (APS) Allowance

 No money can be paid into it from this point, but it will continue to benefit from the tax advantages of an ISA, so growth inside the wrapper will remain tax free.
 This status lasts until either the administration of the estate is complete, the ISA is closed, or three years has passed since death — whichever is soonest.
 The surviving partner will also be able to put the entire amount back into their own ISA.

-When Mrs Smith tops up her own ISA using the additional permitted subscription she can only add £1m (the value on death) and her annual allowance of £20,000 (if she hasn’t already used her allowance for the tax year).
+When Mrs Smith tops up her own ISA using the APS she could only add £1m (the value on death) and her annual allowance of £20,000 (if she hadn’t already used her allowance for the tax year).

-This would mean that Mrs Smith was unable to transfer the full value of the ISA including the growth accrued while probate was processed.
+This meant that Mrs Smith was unable to transfer the full value of the ISA including the growth that accrued while probate was processed.

-Mrs Smith is able to transfer the full value of her deceased husband’s ISA into her own ISA using an additional permitted subscription once probate has been granted.
+Mrs Smith is now able to transfer the full value of her deceased husband’s ISA into her own ISA using an APS once probate has been granted.

-This hugely simplifies the tax rules and means that ISAs retain their tax efficiency even after an investor has died.
+This means that ISAs retain their tax efficiency even after an investor has died.

 It is important to note that ISAs are only inheritance tax free when they are transferred to a spouse, as with all assets transferred to a surviving spouse.